 Easy crispy oven baked Chinese Chicken tossed in a sticky honey sesame sauce.
-Who needs takeout when it’s faster and so much healthier to make at home?
+Who needs takeout Honey Sesame Chicken when it’s faster and so much healthier to make at home?

-Chinese sesame chicken isn’t huge in Australia.
+Chinese Honey Sesame Chicken isn’t huge in Australia.
 In fact, I rarely see it on Chinese restaurant menus.
 My first experience was at a hotel buffet (don’t judge me!) in New York.
 Then in Vegas.
 (Ok, judge me!)

-To this day, I remain perplexed why Sesame Chicken hasn’t made it to our shores.
-Along with Kung Pao Chicken, which still isn’t huge here though I have seen it on the odd menu in ChinaTown.
+To this day, I remain perplexed why Honey Sesame Chicken hasn’t made it to our shores.
+Along with Kung Pao Chicken, which still isn’t huge here though I have seen it on the odd menu in Chinatown.

 One key thing I do to make this nice and crispy – I use chunky strips of chicken rather than small pieces.
 This way, I can bake and broil/grill it long enough to make it crispy without the chicken shrivelling up into miserable dried chicken.

 Then you toss it in the gorgeous sticky sauce….

 …then you sprinkle over more sesame seeds (this is Sesame Chicken after all!) and a fresh sprinkle of shallots/scallions….(PS excuse the very pudgy Baby Hands, exceptionally hot muggy day in Sydney today)

 And then we have this.